Indianapolis 500 Rookie of the Year

 There have been 77 drivers who have won the accolade in the 71 years that it has been awarded.
 The first recipient was Art Cross in the 1952 race.
 It is typically given to one driver per year, but on five occasions it was awarded to two racers for their performance in a single race: Parnelli Jones and Bobby Marshman for 1961, Rick Mears and Larry Rice for 1978, Michael Andretti and Roberto Guerrero for 1984, Bernard Jourdain and Scott Pruett for 1989, and Alex Barron and Tomas Scheckter for 2002.
 (Note: Co-winners receive duplicate prizes including equal prize money and separate trophies.)
 American Lyn St. James became the first woman driver to win the award at the 1992 edition.
 Since then, two other women have won: Danica Patrick in 2005 and Simona de Silvestro in 2010.
 Juan Pablo Montoya (2000), Hélio Castroneves (2001) and Alexander Rossi (2016) are the three drivers who have won both the rookie prize and the race in the same calendar year.
 Josele Garza is the youngest winner of the award; he was 19 years and 70 days old when he won it after the 1981 event.
-The most recent winner was Robert Shwartzman in the 2025 race.
+The most recent winner was Mick Schumacher in the 2026 race.